 - Dust Capacity.
 We’ve already mentioned that bagless vacuum cleaners usually have a smaller dust capacity than bagged machines.
 Even so, there’s still a wide range of canister sizes.
 The larger the capacity, the less often you’ll need to empty the machine.

 - Filtration.
-It's important that small particles of dust, pet dander and pollen can't escape from a vacuum's canister.
+It’s important that small particles of dust, pet dander and pollen can’t escape from a vacuum’s canister.
 For this reason, a high-quality filtration system is essential.
-There's little fundamental difference between bagless and bagged vacuums when it comes to dust re-emission, so try to look for a vac with a great filter.
+Bagged vacuums have the advantage of the bag acting as an initial filter, so it’s vital for a bagless model to have effective filters to prevent dust re-emission.

 - Emptying System.
 The emptying system is a vital consideration when choosing a bagless vacuum cleaner.
 If you don’t suffer from allergies and plan to empty the vacuum outdoors, then a simple canister may be adequate.
 Some bagless vacuums come with more advanced systems though, including levers to push out dust without needing to physically touch it.